 New Mexico Junior College Testing Center is a full-service center offering proctoring services for NMJC students as well as students from other universities.
-In addition, the Testing Center offers placement examinations for various programs.
+The Testing Center offers a variety of services that are available to students, faculty, and the community.
+The vast majority of usage comes from the NMJC faculty.
+In addition to classroom exams, the Testing Center administers the Pre-GED exams and the Compass Assessment / Accuplacer tests.
+The Testing Center also administers exams for other colleges and universities, as well as various entities.